-Norfolk (including Breckland, Broadland, Great Yarmouth, Kings Lynn and West Norfolk, North Norfolk, Norwich and South Norfolk) is in the East of England.
+Norfolk (including Breckland, Broadland, Great Yarmouth, Kings Lynn and West Norfolk, North Norfolk, Norwich and South Norfolk) is in the East of England of England.
 It has a population of around 860,000 and covers approximately 540,000 hectares.
 Here is a list of nearby or neighbouring counties: Cambridgeshire, Lincolnshire, Suffolk.

 The land that became Norfolk was largely shaped by its location on the east coast, the flooding of low lying areas and erosion of its clay and chalk cliffs.
 Once home to Boadicea and the Iceni, the history of the county was influenced by invasion and occupation from across the sea.
 Until a few centuries ago the county was among the more densely populated parts of the country, though it now has one of the lowest and much of it is protected National Park.
 Millions of tourists are drawn to Norfolk each year, visiting coastal resorts such as Cromer, Waxham and Great Yarmouth and areas of outstanding natural beauty such as the Broads.
 Many also visit Sandringham House, a private residence of the Royal Family since it was bought by Queen Victoria in 1862.
 Performing arts venues in Norfolk include the Theatre Royal in Norwich, the Corn Exchange in Kings Lynn, the Norwich Playhouse, the Hippodrome Circus in Great Yarmouth and Sheringham Little Theatre.